The Biggest Tax Deductions for Gig Drivers

 Knowing your Tax Preparation Choices

 In this type of work, your tax situation and vehicle expenses, such as deductible expenses, are going to be your largest expense.
 A mileage app, such as Driversnote, can help you accurately track your mileage on your cell phone.
 This expert advice from Keeper will help you choose the right items to deduct.
 As always, though, it pays to get “final answers” from a tax pro.
 It’s March.
 We’re about a month away from tax time.
-By midnight on April 15, we all need to have our annual income taxes completed and submitted (April 15 falls on a Saturday this year, which means you have until midnight April 17, ensuring many will spend that final weekend frantically doing their taxes).
+Remember, the 2024 tax deadline is April 15, falling on a Monday.
+By midnight, all annual income taxes must be submitted.
+Procrastinators may spend the final weekend of April 13-14 rushing to file!

 You should know you are eligible for certain tax deductions.
 It is important to know how to write off your expenses and how to claim maximum deductions to lower your taxes as a gig driver.

-Today, you will learn about different types of taxes applicable on gig drivers depending on what car you drive, calculate your monthly or annual expenses and how you can benefit by reducing your tax liability.
+Today, you will learn about different types of taxes applicable to gig drivers depending on what car you drive, calculate your monthly or annual expenses and how you can benefit by reducing your tax liability.
+Check out our short story video for gig drivers.

 Income Tax Services for Gig Drivers